EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 Once I latched on to the Asian theme I enjoyed adding things like the Asian dragon, an abacus for keeping score, the man that sits after he releases your kite, the small pagoda-like hut...

-Of the games on this volume of Unfinished Tales **East Winds** is the most complete.
+Of the games on this volume of *Unfinished Tales*, **East Winds** is the most complete.
 Is it fun though?
 Not really.
 Or maybe I should let you judge for yourself.

 ### X-Glyph: